Jeff-Tian/uni-sso/README.md

 ## Deployments

 This project's Travis CI will deploy it to 3 PaaS platforms.
-To make it deploy to KubeSail and Okteto successfully, you need to base64 encrypt the kubenetes config file and save it as a environment variable in Travis CI:
+To make it deploy to KubeSail and Okteto successfully , you need to base64 encrypt the kubernetes config file and save it as a environment variable in Travis CI:

 - Windows